 DDD is one of the most common causes of chronic lower back and neck pain.
 But thanks to advancements in spine pain management, there are many treatment options available to you at Nuvo Spine, including:

 - Disc-FX: Accesses the damaged disc and treats the damaged tissue without injury to surrounding disc anatomy.

 - Stem Cell: Nonsurgical, minimally-invasive procedure that accelerates the body’s natural healing processes.

-- A2M: Natural healing method that prevents cartilage breakdown, promotse tissue growth and supports the overall restoration of an affected joint.
+- A2M: Natural healing method that prevents cartilage breakdown, promotes tissue growth and supports the overall restoration of an affected joint.

-- Transforaminal Epidural: An injection of steroid and anesthetic can reduce inflammation, relieving pressure off of pain-generating nerves
+- Transforaminal Epidural: Epidural steroid injection and anesthetic can reduce inflammation, relieving pressure off of pain-generating nerves

 - Physical Therapy: PT can reduce pain while improve range of motion, flexibility and strength,